gngeorgiev/JsShell/README.md

 # JShell - WIP

 JShell is a JavaScript based unix shell that allows you to execute unix commands and JavaScript code directly in your terminal.
-The configs and scripts are also pure JavaScript, bye bye long and ugly `.bashrc`.
+The configs and scripts are also pure JavaScript, which allows you to extend your shell with npm modules directly.

 # Demo